-Improving Your Personal Accountability
+Tips to Improve Your Personal Accountability

 One of the things that was the most frightening about quitting my full-time job with a salary and benefits so that I could spend more time with my children wasn’t, in fact, that I wouldn’t have a regularly pay check guaranteed.
 I knew I could earn money through teaching and blogging online, but I wondered how long I could keep it up.
 Like most people, I am an extraordinarily hard worker when others hold me accountable, but I have a tendency to waiver on commitments when the only person holding the reigns is me.

-Improving anything in your life take some major overhaul—purposeful changes, new habits, and most importantly, self-discipline.
+Personal accountability is important in many different facets of life.
+Improving anything in your life or business can take some major overhaul—purposeful changes, new habits, proper communication with others, and most importantly, self-discipline.